byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 * The one-word *label* that you will use to refer to that signer
 * The *transport address* which currently means their Bitmessage address as long as this is the only supported message transport system
-* The *Monero address* i.e. the "original" Monero address of their wallet
+* The *ByteRub address* i.e. the "original" ByteRub address of their wallet

 (See also above chapter *Addresses and Labels*.)